 To find the parking, you can use these GPS coordinates: 42.18983, -74.07401.

 You need to get to Kaaterskill Falls early in the morning to find parking!
 There are only two parking lots; one for the upper trail and one for the lower trail.
 We’d recommend the lower trail parking (Use the coordinates above for directions!).

 Not Much Of A Hiker?
 Don’t Worry, Kaaterskill Falls Is A Breeze!

-The Kaaterskill Falls trail is not difficult, which is why it’s such a popular (and crowded) destination – besides the fact that there’s a waterfall…I mean really, who DOESN’T love a cool looking waterfall?!
-The Kaaterskill Falls hike is about 2 miles there and back (roughly an hour and a half hike).
+The trail is not difficult, which is why it’s such a popular (and crowded) destination – besides the fact that there’s a waterfall…I mean really, who DOESN’T love a cool looking waterfall?!
+The hike is about 2 miles there and back (roughly an hour and a half hike).
 The terrain is steep and rocky.
 But, overall, it’s not bad and the view is worth it!

-There are three areas where you can stop and view the Kaaterskill Falls (unless you choose to go off trail, which we wouldn’t suggest): The lower waterfall, the upper waterfall, and then the top of the waterfall.
+There are three areas where you can stop and view the falls (unless you choose to go off trail, which we wouldn’t suggest): The lower waterfall, the upper waterfall, and then the top of the waterfall.
 We hung out the longest at the second waterfall viewing point.
 You can’t help but relax and enjoy the view!